bbauska/Coursera-Bootstrap/readme.md

 The reason for this is because we said column sm five and column sm seven for the two.

-For small to extra-large they\'re laid out side by side so that the red content will occupy the leftmost five columns and the sea green content will occupy the right seven columns of your row, all the way from small to extra-large screen sizes.
+For small to extra-large they&apos;re laid out side by side so that the red content will occupy the leftmost five columns and the sea green content will occupy the right seven columns of your row, all the way from small to extra-large screen sizes.